Platonic-Systems/generics-sop-examples/draft.md

   prodEq (x :* xs) (y :* ys) = x == y && prodEq xs ys
 ```

-Notice how in the first instance for `SumEq` we are "pattern matching" as it were at the type-level, and defining the implementation for the scenario of zero sum constructors (not inhabitable).
+Notice how in the first instance for `SumEq` we are "pattern matching" as it were at the type-level and defining the implementation for the scenario of zero sum constructors (not inhabitable).
 Then, inductively, we define the next instance using recursion.
-When both arguments are at `Z`, we proceed to match their products, using `prodEq` which is defined similarly.
+When both arguments are at `Z`, we match their products, using `prodEq` which is defined similarly.
 Otherwise, we recurse into the successor constructor (the `x` in `S x`).
 The story for `ProdEq` is similar.

 Finally, we can test that it works: